 On top of this, pick up your Bible and begin reading.
 Make it a habit.
 Start a ‘Through the Bible in a Year’ regimen.
 You will be glad later that you started this now.
 Your growth in Christ, formed by an ever increasing understanding of His word, will determine all of your future relationships, decisions, and plans.
 It is vitally important!

-I am not advocating that you need to see a counselor or coach–although we can be really helpful!
-I am also not advocating that you tell every member of your church what a louse your spouse is in an attempt to get everyone “on your side.”
-No, I am talking about getting some help and support, privately and confidentially, from someone you trust who is wise and who will give you wise counsel in getting through this.
-Trust me, it’s hard!
+We are not advocating that you need to see a professional counselor or coach–although they can be helpful!
+We are also not advocating that you tell every member of your church what a louse your spouse is in an attempt to get everyone “on your side.”
+No, we are talking about getting some help and support, privately and confidentially, from someone you trust who is wise and who will give you wise counsel in getting through this.
+It’s hard!
 But this person could be a parent or grandparent, pastor, sibling, friend, or professional.
 Don’t pick someone who’ll just say “yes” and rant on with you about your spouse, but someone who will really tell you to your face what you need to hear and sometimes just give you a good hug.
 By the way, this is not a suggestion that you say to your spouse, “Hey we need to go to marriage counseling.”
 No!
 This is an expert for you.
 This is someone who will be of assistance to you personally.